VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ![image](https://github.com/user-attachments/assets/57368cfe-eb6c-47b7-99ad-66c17cb00e3d)

-This graphic repersentation of the Shared Responsibility model indentifies one attribute: a municipality's ability to preform parcel geometry updates by contracting with a mapping vendor or doing updates internally.
-Municipalities unable to preform parcel geometry updates currently recieve irregular updates by VCGI as land surveys that can be used to update a municipality's parcel geometry are submitted to the [Vermont Land Survey Library](https://landsurvey.vermont.gov/).
+This graphic representation of the Shared Responsibility model identifies one attribute: a municipality's ability to preform parcel geometry updates by contracting with a mapping vendor or doing updates internally.
+Municipalities unable to preform parcel geometry updates currently receive irregular updates by VCGI as land surveys that can be used to update a municipality's parcel geometry are submitted to the [Vermont Land Survey Library](https://landsurvey.vermont.gov/).

 ### A2.2 Funding during the Parcel Project
 The Parcel  Project (2017-2019) leveraged both state and federal funds with 80 percent coming from the Federal Highway Administration and the remaining 20 percent from several state agencies and departments.
-The Vermont Agency of Transporation contracted with several mapping vendor to update or create digital parcel data for each Vermont municipality over a three-year period.
+The Vermont Agency of Transportation contracted with several mapping vendor to update or create digital parcel data for each Vermont municipality over a three-year period.
 Each mapping vendor was assigned to a municipality through a competitive bid process.

 The average cost per parcel for the 67 municipalities completed during the first year of the Parcel Project in 2017 (excluding unincorporated towns and gores) was $6.85 which is slightly more than the national average of $5.20 reported 10 years prior by the National Research Council in *National Land Parcel Data: A Vision for the Future* (2007).
 The cost per parcel for municipalities completed during the first year of the Parcel Project (excluding unincorporated towns and gores) is depicted below.